 - Meet young people from different countries and work alongside them

-- Independent travel but organised with the support of a Team Leader and fellow participants
+- Independent travel but organised with the support from Lattitude and your fellow participants

 Before you go: